theambidextrousboy/evrythng-java-sdk/README.md

 To get you started with Android and EVRYTHNG have a look at the [FreezeMe](https://github.com/webofthings/FreezeMe) sample app.
 It is a freezer management application using QR codes, NFC tags and the EVRYTHNG API.

+## Extending the wrapper

+### Cloning the repository

+  git clone git@github.com:evrythng/evrythng-tools.git

+### Compiling the wrapper and resource models

+    mvn clean install

+You should now find a `.jar` file in the `target/` directory.

+To build the `.jar` with all dependencies run:

+    cd evrythng-java-wrapper/
+    mvn assembly:single

+### Using the wrapper in your project

+To use the wrapper, just add the generated `.jar` file located in the `target/` directory to your Java project.

 # License